 The crowds still gather there today, spilling down from the Spanish Steps onto the square below, where you can find Fontana della Barcaccia – an early baroque fountain.

 The Piazza De Spagna area, where the steps are located, is pretty incredible if you like to indulge in a little luxury shopping.
 But the thing that surprised me the most, is that the luxury powerhouses that surround the area regularly give back to Rome.
 The founder of luxury shoe brand Tod’s, Diego Della Valle, sponsored the restoration of the Colosseum.
 Karl Lagerfeld, the Creative Director at Fendi, funded a restoration of the Trevi Fountain.
-And the Spanish Steps had their own private saviour when luxury jewellery company Bulgari (BVLGARI) paid £1.3 million towards restoring the steps.
+And the Spanish Steps had their own private saviour when luxury jewellery company BVLGARI paid £1.3 million towards restoring the steps.

 But along with this dedication and history, sits an abundance of life.
 Because the Spanish steps were full.
 Full of people having photoshoots, recreating iconic moments from film or creating their own unique spin.
 Full of animated conversations from people of all ages.
 Full of people eating gelato.
 And this made my heart feel full.
 Not just because after visiting the Trevi Fountain, I had grabbed some strawberry tiramisu to eat whilst I sat people watching, but because I loved how something as simple as stairs had become such an iconic resting place.